Vaccinium angustifolium: Distribution and habitat

-The lowbush blueberry is native to central and eastern Canada as well as north-central and eastern United States.
+The lowbush blueberry is native to central and eastern Canada (from Manitoba to Newfoundland) as well as north-central and eastern United States (growing as far south as the Great Smoky Mountains and west to the Great Lakes region).
 In its native habitat the plant grows in open conifer woods, old fields, and sandy or rocky balds.

-Geographical change

-Glacier ice from the Ice Age sculpted the Maine landscape and is responsible for creating some of the most productive Vaccinium angustifolium habitat.
+Glacier ice from the Ice Age sculpted the Maine landscape and is responsible for creating some of the most productive V. angustifolium habitats.
+The species is fire-tolerant, and its numbers often increase in an area following a forest fire.

+This plant grows best in wooded areas, old abandoned farmyards or open areas with well-drained acidic soils.
+In some areas it produces natural blueberry barrens, where it is practically the only species covering large areas.

 Ecology

-Many animals feed on the fruit and foliage of the lowbush berry, some of which include black bears, racoons, foxes, white-tailed deer and birds.
+Many animals feed on the fruit and foliage of the lowbush berry, some of which include black bears, raccoons, foxes, white-tailed deer and birds.

 Its leaves are also popular among caterpillars.
 It is a larval host to the pale tiger moth, the peppered moth, the chain-dotted geometer, the saw-wing moth, the blueberry gray moth, the mousy angle moth, Caloptilia vacciniella, Andromeda underwing, the shadowy arches, the two-spot dart, the dingy cutworm moth, the speckled cutworm, the decorated owlet, the pirate looper, Norman's dart, the gray swordgrass moth, the pink-edged sulphur butterfly, the pawpaw sphinx moth, and the blueberry leaftier moth.

-Production Cycle
+Cultivation

-Vaccinium angustifolium has a two year production cycle.
+Vaccinium angustifolium has a two-year production cycle.
 The first year is known as the vegetative year and the second is known as the fruit-bearing year.

-In order to be productive each year, most farmers divide their land to have half their crop in the vegetative year while the other half is in the bruit-bearing year.
+In order to be productive each year, most farmers divide their land to have half their crop in the vegetative year while the other half is in the fruit-bearing year.

+Traditionally, blueberry growers burn their fields every few years to eliminate shrubs and fertilize the soil.
+In Acadian French, a blueberry field is known as a brûlis (from brûlé 'burnt') because of that technique, which is still in use.